VanAntworth/School_District_Analysis/README.md

 How does replacing the ninth-grade scores affect the following:

 * Math and reading scores by grade

 * Scores by school spending

 * Scores by school size

 * Scores by school type
-* Summary: Summarize four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.